Guy Butterworth (Registered Member MBACP)

 Training, qualifications & experience

 I completed a Postgraduate Diploma in Therapeutic Counselling in 2010.

 I have worked in front-line roles for both voluntary and public sector organisations.
 I have also volunteered for a community counselling organisation.
-These roles have allowed me to develop experience in supporting people with a wide variety of presenting issues.
+I have experience in supporting people with a wide variety of presenting issues.
 Below are some examples of issues that I’ve worked with:

 - Drug and alcohol misuse